Greene rebuffs Jan. 6 criticism during tense hearing - NewsBreak

 The hours-long testimony featured a series of tense exchanges between Greene and attorneys for a group of her constituents who are seeking to have the first-term lawmaker barred from appearing on the May 24 Georgia primary ballot.

-Lawyers pressed Greene, a staunch ally of former President Trump and one of the most polarizing members of Congress, on her tweets, Facebook posts and comments leading up to the attack on the U.S. Capitol.DC Woman escapes attack through window with legs tied: police
+Lawyers pressed Greene, a staunch ally of former President Trump and one of the most polarizing members of Congress, on her tweets, Facebook posts and comments leading up to the attack on the U.S. Capitol.Police: Van Ness suspect took his own life, one victim former MPD officer

 She repeatedly refused to answer questions and rebuffed any suggestion that she had sought to incite or encourage violence during the congressional certification of President Biden’s 2020 electoral victory.
 Nevertheless, she stood by her claim that widespread voter fraud cost Trump a second term in the White House.